Blake-Madden/i18n-check/README.md

 [wxWidgets](https://github.com/wxWidgets/wxWidgets) 3.3 or higher is required for building the graphical user interface version.

 Download [wxWidgets](https://github.com/wxWidgets/wxWidgets), placing it at the same folder level as this project.
-After building wxWidgets, *Cuneiform* can be configured and built with *Cmake*.
+After building wxWidgets, *Quneiform* can be configured and built with *Cmake*.

 On Unix: